 I’ve had a container full of liquid glucose sitting in the grocery cupboard for ages.
 An impulse purchase, it joined the jar of lemon curd, basil seeds, candy thermometer, silicon butterfly cupcake moulds and other kitchen porn and paraphernalia on the just-in-case shelf.

-So when I saw someone post a recipe for homemade Almond Roca on Facebook, it was the Universe vindicating me for my hoarding ways.
+So when I saw someone (Nabeelah Saley Tar Mahomed) post a recipe for homemade Almond Roca on Facebook, it was the Universe vindicating me for my hoarding ways.

 You will need:

 3/4 lb butter (that’s about 1 and 1/2 cups or 340g)